 The junior professors put together their individual “package” from the training offerings in the four topic areas below.
 To obtain the certificate, candidates must take at least 60 hours of course training during the six-year programme, with at least one course from each area:

 Transferable skills and personal development

 The focus here is on further developing individual transferable skills.
 The range of topics goes from leadership skills to project management to communication.
-The tenure-track professors are also eligible to participate in the management programme “Towards a Professorship”.
+The junior professors are also eligible to participate in the management programme “Towards a Professorship”.